silkycell/Paint-3D-Project-Manager-Old/README.md

 ### All of my projects in Paint 3D are gone!
 Go to `%localappdata%\Packages\Microsoft.MSPaint_8wekyb3d8bbwe\LocalState\Projects\.Bak` and copy the json with the highest number (eg: Projects.json.bak6), then replace the Projects.json with the file you copied (make sure to name it exactly the same!)

-If your projects are still gone, keep doing this same method but with the 2nd highest, then 3rd highest, and so on
+If your projects are still gone, keep doing this same method but with the 2nd highest, then 3rd highest, and so on. checking each time you replace it to see if your projects have come back or not

 ### Theres a bunch of duplicate folders in my projects folder!
 On the main menu, press `R` and hit yes to delete all projects that are not linked to a folder.
 (WARNING: This will delete _ALL_ folders (except for .Bak) that are not linked to a project)